A sequence of random variables is covariance stationary if:

 Definition A sequence of random variables is covariance stationary if and only if

-In other words, all the terms of the sequence have mean , and the covariance depends only on and not on .
+all the terms of the sequence have mean ;

-The definition can be generalized to sequences of random vectors, in which case is a vector of expected values and is a matrix of covariances between the entries of the two vectors and .
+In the case of a sequence of vectors, is a vector of expected values and is a matrix of covariances between the entries of the two vectors and (a cross-covariance matrix).

-More details about covariance stationary sequences can be found in the lecture entitled Sequences of random variables.
+Other concepts related to covariance stationarity can be found in the lecture on sequences of random variables.

 Previous entry: Covariance formula